prachi-priya-dev/ai-rfp-system/README.md

     - `deliverables[]`
   - One click to **fill the Create RFP form** from AI output.
 - 🩺 **Backend Health Check** section in UI.
+- **🧑‍💼 Vendor Management**
+  - Add vendors with name, email, company, and notes
+  - Edit vendor details later if required
+  - Link vendors to specific RFPs
+- **📧 Send RFPs to Vendors**
+  - Send RFP invitations via email using Mailtrap (dev-safe SMTP)
+  - One click sends emails to all vendors linked to the RFP
+  - Handles per-vendor success/failure safely
+- **📬 Vendor Proposals (Simulated)**
+  - Paste vendor email responses directly into the UI
+  - Store proposals per RFP
+  - Mock AI parses proposal text to extract:
+    - `Pricing`
+    - `Currency`
+    - `Timeline`
+    - `Summary`
+💡 IMAP inbox integration was intentionally skipped to keep the system clean and deterministic for demo purposes.
+- **📊 Compare & Recommend (Phase 5)**
+  - View all proposals for an RFP in a comparison table
+  - Mock AI evaluation logic:
+     - `Reads parsed proposal data`
+     - `Compares price and timeline`

+  - Returns:
+    - `Recommended vendor`
+    - `Clear explanation of the decision`
+- Fully client-visible and explainable (no black box)

 > ✅ Uses **mock AI** on backend – works completely offline, no OpenAI account or billing required.